BruthYU/video_to_gif/README.md

 # video_to_gif
 ## A web program for transforming videos to gif on android phones.
-This program includes a floder and a node.js file.
+This program includes a folder and a node.js file.
 ## Quick Start
 ### Local test
 Open cmd and start the node.js service by